Nuitka/Nuitka-website/doc/posts/nuitka-release-0315.rst

 `"download now" </doc/download.html>`_.

 This is to inform you about the new stable release of Nuitka.
-This time again many organisational improvements, some bug fixes, much improved compatibility and cleanups.
+This time again many organizational improvements, some bug fixes, much improved compatibility and cleanups.

 This release cycle focused on packaging Nuitka for easier consumption,